achtnullzwei/Doorman/docs/en/guide/firmware/home-assistant.md

 :::

 ## Listening for ESPHome events
-Doorman will send esphome.doorman events to Home Assistant every time a telegram is received.
+Doorman sends `esphome.doorman` events to Home Assistant each time a telegram is received.

+These events contain the parsed telegram data and can also be viewed in the [Developer Tools → Events](https://my.home-assistant.io/redirect/developer_events/).

 Each event is structured as follows:
 ```yaml